DIY Colorful Computer Keyboard

 Then it was time to start painting!
 To get a nice, smooth finish, I used a cosmetic wedge to gently dab some of the paint onto the key.
 I only applied a very thin coat, so that no blobs or brushstrokes would appear.
 These wedges do a great job of making an even coat.

-Then I moved on to the other colors, painting roughly the same number of keys with each color.
+Then I moved on to the other colors, painting about the same number of keys with each color.
 I made sure to pay attention to those larger keys and was careful not to use the same color on two that were going to be next to each other, like the Shift and Enter keys.

 This paint dries pretty quickly, so by the time I was done with the first coat of all the colors, I was able to start over again with another coat.
 I kept on applying thin coats until I got the opacity I was looking for.
 Some colors (like the yellow) took more coats than others (like the purple).